Mr-Fluuff/StellarRolesAU/README.md

 The Morphling is an Impostor which can additionally scan the appearance of a player.
 After an arbitrary time they can take on that appearance for 10s.\
 \
 **NOTE:**
-- They shrink to the size of the Mini when they copy its look.
+- They shrink to the size of the Mini and Grow to the size of the Giant when they copy their look.
 - The Hacker sees the new color on the admin table.
 - The color of the footprints changes accordingly (also the ones that were already on the ground).
 - The other Impostor still sees that they are an Impostor (the name remains red).